Skip to main content

 We support:

-• The concept of watershed management plan development with collaboration between drain/water resources commissioners, township and municipal officials, landowners, and conservation districts, and/or NRCS, and Army Corps of Engineers that improves county drain function.
+• The concept of watershed management plan development with collaboration between drain or water resources commissioners, township and municipal officials, landowners, and conservation districts, and/or NRCS, and Army Corps of Engineers that improves county drain function.
 Watershed management boards should include representation from affected county road commissions and landowners throughout the watershed selected by county commissioners.
 Watershed management plans developed by these boards should be subject to review by county commissioners with the authority to approve, amend, or reject plans.

 • The limited use of eminent domain to take private property for projects in watershed or drainage district management plans.